OGRECave/ogre/Docs/src/material-scripts.md

 </dd> <dt>compositor</dt> <dd>

-@copydoc Ogre::TextureUnitState::CONTENT_COMPOSITOR This can be either in a render\_scene directive inside a compositor script, or in a general pass in a viewport that has a compositor attached.
+@copybrief Ogre::TextureUnitState::CONTENT_COMPOSITOR This can be either in a render\_scene directive inside a compositor script, or in a general pass in a viewport that has a compositor attached.
 Note that this is a reference only, meaning that it does not change the render order.
 You must make sure that the order is reasonable for what you are trying to achieve (for example, texture pooling might cause the referenced texture to be overwritten by something else by the time it is referenced).

 </dd> </dl>